OPALX-project/Manual/README.md

 \]
 ++++++++++++
 ```
-The same block-formular in Gitlab's flavoured Asciidoc:
+The same for block-formula in Gitlab's flavoured Asciidoc:
 ```
 [latexmath]
 ++++++++++++
 y = x^2
 ++++++++++++
 ```
-To be able to preview LaTeX formulars in Gitlab, we write them in the Gitlab
+To be able to preview LaTeX formulas in Gitlab, we write them in the Gitlab
 flavoured variant.
-In our toolchain to translate the manual, we pre-process all
+In our tool chain to translate the manual, we pre-process all
-formulars to get them in the correct form.
+formulas to get them in the correct form.

 > **Note** inline math must be written on one line!
 Otherwise our pre-processor fails!